 The open bridge policy allows you to join the officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
-A full program of lectures will be offered as well.
+A full program of lectures is offered as well.

 Exquisite beauty and pristine landscapes are waiting for you on the western side of the Antarctic Peninsula.
 Myriads of icebergs with different shades and shapes are floating free in the waterways around the continent.
-The Antarctic Peninsula´s remarkable history will also provide you with a type of excitement often only associated with the early explorers.
-You will have plenty of time to explore its amazing scenery and a wide variety of wildlife.
+The Antarctic Peninsula´s remarkable history provides you with a type of excitement often only associated with the early explorers.
+There is plenty of time to explore its amazing scenery and a wide variety of wildlife.
 Apart from Adélie, gentoo, and chinstrap penguins and other seabirds you are likely to encounter Weddell, crabeater, fur and leopard seals as well as minke whales and orcas at close range.
-At this time of year it is also very likely to encounter big cetaceans, such as humpback, finn and sei whales in the area.
+At this time of year you are also very likely to encounter big cetaceans, such as humpback, fin, and sei whales in the area.

 Leave Antarctica and head north across the Drake Passage.
 Join your lecturers and naturalists on deck as you search for seabirds and whales and enjoy some final lectures.
 Take the chance to relax and reflect on the fascinating adventures of the past days on the way back to Ushuaia.

 Arrive at the port of Ushuaia in the early morning and disembark after breakfast.